edercirino/edercirino/README.md

 ## Current project

-🚗 Mini ERP for an automotive workshop
+🚗 ERP for an auto repair shop

 Started as a budget generator and gradually evolving into a complete management system.